zio/zio-kafka/docs/annotatedTests.md

 zio environment with the Live clock (which is essential when running code that uses scheduling or other timing features - as does much of zio-kafka)

-The actual poroducer operation function is simply wrapped in the producer.use
+The actual producer operation function is simply wrapped in the producer.use
 ```scala
               _ <- producer.produce(new ProducerRecord("topic", "boo", "baa"))
 ```